 Why we chose the Samsung Chef Collection Self-Cleaning Slide-In Gas Convection Range:

-The Samsung NX58H9950WS is a gorgeous range.
-It’s designed to look professional and it pulls this off nicely.
-The five gas burners range from 5,000 to 19,000 BTU, giving you control and versatility based on what you want to cook.
-It comes with some useful stovetop accessories, including a cast iron griddle and wok grate.
+The Samsung NX58H5600SS looks like it should cost more than does, especially because we’ve seen it on sale for as low as $808.
+(At that price, it rivals the retail price of our budget model pick.)
+The five gas burners range from 5,000 to 17,000 BTU, giving you control and versatility based on what you want to cook.
+It comes with a useful stovetop accessory: a cast iron griddle for pancakes, burgers, and bacon.
+Both preheating and boiling are quick.

 The best induction range